-People are addressed by their honorific title, Mr. (Domnul) and Mrs. (Doamna) and their surname, but if in informal occasions, a first name basis is acceptable.
-People who have a closer relationship also use honorific titles and the first name.
+People are addressed by their honorific title, Mr. (Domnul) and Mrs. (Doamna) and their surname, but on informal occasions, a first name basis is acceptable.
+People who have a closer relationship also use honorific titles and first names.

 Gifts and gift giving in Romania

-If you’re invited to someone’s house for a visit or to have a meal, proper etiquette requires you to bring a small gift, like flowers, chocolate or a bottle of liquor, but it’s not mandatory.
-It’s the same as in Western culture, when guests bring small gifts for the host of a party.
+If you’re invited to someone’s house to have a meal, proper etiquette requires you to bring a small gift, like flowers, chocolate, or a bottle of liquor, but it’s not mandatory.
+It’s the same as in Western culture when guests bring small gifts for the host of a party.
 When offering flowers, usually to women, make sure that you don’t offer an even number of flowers.
-Bouquets with even number of flowers are used for funerals.
+Bouquets with an even number of flowers are used for funerals.

 Having a meal in Romania

-It’s needless to say that, when you’re invited for dinner or for a meal, you should always arrive on time.
+It’s that, when you’re invited for dinner or a meal, you should always arrive on time.
 It is not expected for you to wear formal attire, but casual clothes are a great option.
 In some homes, the host may require you to remove your shoes at the door.
 If that’s the case, you shouldn’t feel offended, it’s just what everybody else does.
-Usually, guests are given the best seats at the table and they are the first ones who try the food.
+Usually, guests are given the best seats at the table, and they are the first ones who try the food.

 When you have a meal in a restaurant, tips are not included in the bill, but it’s common practice to add something extra if you’re satisfied with your service.
 You should tip your waiter with a sum between 10% and 20% of the bill value.